Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 Creates a media tracker instance that tracks the playback session.
 The tracker created should be used to track the streaming content, and it sends periodic pings to the media analytics backend.

 {% hint style="warning" %}
- If called MobileCore.resetIdentities() in the implementation, existing tracker will stop sending pings.
-A new tracker will need to be created for generating a new media session.
+ If MobileCore.resetIdentities() is called in the implementation, the existing tracker will stop sending pings.
+You will need to create a new tracker to generate a new media session.
 {% endhint %}

 **Syntax**